-Dr. Kevan Jacobson is the Division Head, Senior Clinician Scientist and Director of the pediatric GI IBD program that he manages, assisted by Dr. David Israel.
+Dr. Kevan Jacobson is the Division Head, Senior Clinician Scientist and Director of the pediatric GI IBD program.
 Dr Jacobson is involved in clinical care of children with IBD and in clinical and basic research in the field of IBD.
 He oversees the Pediatric GI IBD database, which currently has data on 1200 children.
 Dr Jacobson’s clinical areas of interested include the epidemiology of IBD, identifying new diagnostic and therapeutic strategies and improving clinical outcomes for children with IBD.

 Dr. Richard Schreiber is the division’s senior liver specialist and Director of its pediatric liver transplant program.
 His clinical research interests include biliary atresia, pediatric viral hepatitis B and C, autoimmune hepatitis and liver transplant.
 He is co-founder of the Canadian Pediatric Hepatology Research Group, a national collaborative effort to research and help improve the care and outcome of Canadian children with liver disease.
 He is the lead investigator of a CIHR funded project to examine the feasibility of a home based newborn screening program for biliary atresia using infant stool colour cards.
 He is co-director of the newly established Canadian Biliary Atresia Registry (CBAR).